naseem-shawarba/Petri_Mensa_Game/README.md

 The game introduces users to the concepts of Petri nets through engaging gameplay.
 By challenging players to follow recipes, we encourage a playful exploration of Petri net structures.
 Time management is key, emphasizing the importance of optimizing the network.

 At each level, players encounter food baskets, a cooking station, tools to draw arrows for directing food travel paths, and filters to segregate food along specific routes.
-Users must follow recipes to deliver the food to the endpoint.
-The game resembles the creation of factory stations, connecting them with each other and with food baskets and the finsh point.
+Users must follow recipes to deliver the food to the finish point.
+The game resembles the creation of factory stations, connecting them with each other and with food baskets and the finish point.

 <img src="https://pr.mtv.tu-berlin.de/screenshots/2022sose/petrimensa.png" alt="Petri Mensa Wallpaper">